rahulsinghpharthyal/assingment2/README.md

 npm start
 The frontend development server will run on http://localhost:3000 by default.

+When you start the project you may sign in as a default user if you want to admin you can manualy change the role into the backend role is admin like that if you want to use my Database url: -mongodb+srv://rahulpharthyal04:ypM9D0wlm97ApuFM@cluster0.cumer.mongodb.net/assingment and the credential for admin is suraj@gmail.com and password is: admin so kindaly login as a admin in this

 API Endpoints
 User Routes
 GET /api/auth/get-avilable - Retrieve a list of available users.